deeheber/weather-site/README.md

 1. Clone the repo
 2. [Create a Secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html) in Secrets Manager titled `weather-site-api-key` with a plaintext secret value that is your OpenWeather API key.
 Save the secret ARN for step #2.
 3. Copy `.env.example` to `.env`.
 Fill in the missing `SECRETS_EXTENSION_ARN` using the commented URL in `.env.example` to grab the correct ARN for your region.
 Add your copied ARN from the secret you created in step #1 for `WEATHER_SECRET_ARN`.
-Uncomment and add an email address to `ALERT_EMAIL`, if you'd like to receive an email notification if the state machine has two failed executions within 1 hour.
+Uncomment and add an email address to `ALERT_EMAIL`, if you'd like to receive an email notification if the state machine has two failed executions within 1 hour (totally optional).
 Update any other values if you don't want the default values.
 4. Run `npm install`
 5. Run `export AWS_PROFILE=<your_aws_profile>`
    - Optional if you have a default profile or use `--profile` instead
 6. Run `npm run deploy`
+7. If not using a custom domain, the generated CloudFront URL will output to the console.
+This is where your website is.

+### Custom Domain

+- If your domain is not hosted in Route53, you'll also need to point your nameservers at Route53.
+[Directions here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html)
+- Certificates used for CloudFront have to be in the `us-east-1` region.
+I could've set this up with [cross region references](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_certificatemanager-readme.html#cross-region-certificates), but decided to throw an error for now if a domain name is present and not deploying into `us-east-1`.
+Contributions are welcome to make this better!

 ### Cleanup